• State Regulations in Rhode Island

 • Know how much you can afford, and compare finance terms between the dealer and your bank before expressing interest.

 • Don't succumb to the pressure tactics of a pushy car dealer.
-You're the one who must live with your decision.
-And, bear in mind that there is no hedging once you sign the contract.
+You're the one who must live with your decision and, bear in mind, there is no hedging once you sign the contract.

 • Get every agreement in writing.

-You can buy or sell a car in Rhode Island without registration papers, but if the vehicle is newer than 10 years old, the seller is required to provide the buyer with a title to complete the transaction.
+You can buy or sell a car in Rhode Island without registration papers, the seller is required to provide the buyer with a title to complete the transaction with the Division of Motor Vehicles.

 Buyers should beware―if a person attempts to sell you a vehicle without a title, you probably want to pass.
 Not having a title could signal that the seller doesn't have permission to sell the car or possibly doesn't even own it.